w3c/json-ld-api/tests/README.md

   The _expected_ results  can be compared using [JSON-LD object comparison](#json-ld-object-comparison) with the processor output.
 * [toRdf](toRdf-manifest.jsonld) tests have _input_ and _expected_ documents.
   The _expected_ results can be compared using [RDF Dataset Isomorphism](https://www.w3.org/TR/rdf11-concepts/#dfn-dataset-isomorphism).

+  ToRdf tests may have a `expandContext` option, which is treated as an IRI relative to the manifest.

 Unless `processingMode` is set explicitly in a test entry, `processingMode` is compatible with both `json-ld-1.0` and `json-ld-1.1`.